Kovenda/Kovenda/README.md

 - 👋 Hi, I’m @Kovenda
-- 👀 I’m interested in fraud detection (especially social bot detection) using machine learning, natural language processing and regression modeling analysis.
+- 👀 I’m interested in Data Analysis, I have worked with technologies such as machine learning, natural language processing and regression modeling analysis.
-- 🌱 I’m currently learning social bot detection using machine learning and regression modeling on twitter, facebook, youtube, soundcloud etc
+- 🌱 I’m currently working on a African Music Analytics Dashboard project using APIs, machine learning and regression analysis.
+- I have experience working in Python, SQL, Excel and Tableau
-- 💞️ I’m looking to collaborate on fraud detection projects (especially social bot detection)
+- 💞️ I’m looking to collaborate on Data Analysis & Data Science Projects that are focused on Music/ Entertainment Content Analytics.
 - 📫 How to reach me: mbuako01@luther.edu

 <!---